KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_3_cloning_your_local_repository.md

   ![](/images/GHClone.png)

-2. In Git Bash or iTerm2, type `cd ..` to move up one directory to your
+2. In Git Bash or iTerm2, type `cd ..` to move up one directory to your _VersionControl_ directory.

 3. Next, type `git clone ` and then paste in the URL of your repo.

   {% hint style='tip' %}
-  Git Bash users use the `shift` + `ins` keys on your keyboard to paste into Git Bash.  iTerm2 users use `cnd` + `v` keys to paste into iTerm2.
+  Git Bash users use the `shift` + `ins` keys on your keyboard to paste into Git Bash.  iTerm2 users use `cmd` + `v` keys to paste into iTerm2.
   {% endhint %}

   You should see it churn out something that looks like this: